BhargaviManupudi/Tic-Tac-Toe-Java/README.md

 # Tic-Tac-Toe-Java
-A simple Tic-Tac-Toe game in Java with GUI.
+A simple Tic-Tac-Toe game in Java.